AliOKeeffe/word-Py/README.md

 All of the above tests were completed in my local terminal and also in the Heroku terminal.

-The README.md was passed through Grammarly and all links were checked before final submission.
+The README.md was passed through Grammarly and all links were checked before final submission

 ## Libraries and Technologies Used